Kentucky · South

 Tick risk in Boone County, Kentucky

-Boone County covers 3 towns and carries the 2nd-highest tick-borne-disease baseline of Kentucky's 119 counties, with a Lyme rate of 4 cases per 100,000 people a year (147th of 1378 counties in the South).
+Boone County covers 8 towns.
+Its CDC Lyme rate of 4 cases per 100,000 people a year ranks in the top 21% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick and American dog tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Boone County